cabro1232/PyWebBrowser/README.md

 5. To test the VPN Feature whatismyip.com can be visited, once with the vpn off and again with the vpn activated to test if it works.

+# Development Log

+Date: 8/29/2022
+ - All individuals seleceted their top 3 choices for their Projects

+Date: 9/5/2022
+-  Project Proposal phase: Group 5 submited a group proposal on a Privacy Search Engine

+Date: 9/29/2022
+- The group put forth their first Progress report, this was to basically outline our   functions of the project.

+Date: 10/13/2022
+- Group 5 presented their initial project to the class and the Instructor

+Date:10/27/2022
+- Group 5 chose to re-structure the project, the new and improved GodSpeed Search could exlpore the web but did not have any Privacy features implemented yet.

+Date: 11/10/2022
+-Missed 4th Proposal

+Date: 11/26/2022
+- VPN Feature work

+Date: 12/1/2022
+- Final Presentation